scanoss/minr/README.md

 ## Sources

-The `sources/` directory is there the original downloaded source files are stored.
+The `sources/` directory is where the original downloaded source files are stored.
 They are kept in 65536 `.mz` archive files.
 These files can be listed and extracted using the `unmz` command, which is part of minr.
 Unlike ZIP files, MZ files can be joined by simple concatenation.

+## Dependencies
+The `dependencies.csv` file contains mined metadata on declared dependencies.

+## PURL
+The `purls.csv` file contains component-level information as well as relations between purls.
+Component-level information is presented with seven CSV fields:

+* Creation date,
+* Latest date,
+* Updated date,
+* Stars,
+* Watchers,
+* Is_a_fork

+Alternatively, purl relations are declared here with a single field:
+* related PURL

 # Minr join